 The internet was all aflutter yesterday with a report from Deadline that LeBron James was ready to star in a Space Jam sequel.
 For anyone that grew up in the 90’s like me, Space Jam was a defining moment of your childhood.
 The time when cartoons crossed over with sports and Michael Jordan teamed up with Bugs Bunny to defeat an evil team of alien basketball stars.
 Looking back in the graphical age of 1996 it was very weird, very cool, and very ahead of its time.

 But LeBron James in a Space Jam 2?
 How would a sequel affect the legacy of the first film?
-Is it something the stars of today's NBA could reenact or improve upon?
-Are we talking about something that could enhance the first film like Godfather II or would we travel down the dark path to Caddyshack II?
-Those questions and excitement about a sequel took a hit when ESPN's Brian Windhorst tweeted that in fact Deadline was wrong and LeBron James was not in talks to be in Space Jam 2.
+Is it something the stars of today’s NBA could reenact or improve upon?
+Are we talking about something that could enhance the first film like The Godfather II or would we travel down the dark path to Caddyshack II?
+Those questions and excitement about a sequel took a hit when ESPN’s Brian Windhorst tweeted that, in fact, Deadline was wrong and LeBron James was not in talks to be in Space Jam 2.

 Well it was fun while it lasted.
 LeBron sources refute Deadline report, there’s no Space Jam 2 or Warner Bros. project in works

 — Brian Windhorst (@WindhorstESPN) February 22, 2014